MediumRare-notnerb/Formbot3d/README.md

 ## Printing

-head over to the `2.4 STLs` and download all of the files there if you are printing parts for a 2.4 "pro" kit.
+Head over to the `2.4 STLs` and download all of the files there if you are printing parts for a 2.4 "pro" kit.

 The `250`, `300`, `350`  folders contain the parts needed for each build volume. **So make sure to print the relevant ones!**